nuxeo-sandbox/nuxeo-labs-studio/webui/trk-metrics/README.md

     * X-axis Date Histogram with `trk:completion_end`, interval `Daily`
     * Split series by "category"
 * Create a dashboard with your visualizations
-* Set the Dashboard URL in Designer in trk-metrics-analytics-layout.html
+* From the Dashboard screen, click the "Share" button; copy the URL from the embed code
+* In `nuxeo.conf`, assign the URL to `trk.metrics.kibana.url`

 # Usage